If you buy through links on this page, this site may earn an affiliate commission. As an Amazon Associate I earn from qualifying purchases.

 2. 10 Actual, Official LSAT Prep Tests, Volume VI

 Since this prep book contains actual LSAT test practice questions, you’ll lessen the chances of being surprised by the topics that come out during your exam.
-Please start answering questions from previous editions, which contain older exam questions, and make your way to the more recent ones.
+Start answering questions from previous editions, which contain older exam questions, and make your way to the more recent ones.
 All in all, this prep book is an excellent tool for mock tests.

 There’s a catch, though.
 Some answer explanations aren’t thorough.
 If you want a detailed study guide, you may find this book quite bare, just a book of practice tests with answer keys at the end.
 This book isn’t ideal for beginners who still need the instructional content of the LSAT.